senorris/Chicago-Food-Inspection-Failures/README.md

 # Chicago-Food-Inspection-Failures
-This reposatory gives additonal information on why Chicago resturants failed inspections and where they are located
+This reposatory gives additonal information on results of food inspections in Chicago and where the inspections occur

 ## **Purpose**

 * This repository shows the work city food inspectors have done in Chicago over the past year.

-* It also brings consumer awareness to issues that various food faciltys have had so they can be aware of potnetial problems
+* It also brings consumer awareness to issues that various food facilties have had so users know about potential problems

 ## **Possible Uses**